ana-alves-santos/cinecook/README.md

 ## 🛠️ About the Project

-CineCook is a website showcasing creative recipes inspired by popular movies
+The goal of the project was to create a an website featuring recipes inspired by movies.

+The site features:

 - A home page with an introduction and recipe cards
 - Smooth navigation to detailed recipe pages